kodie-artner/AR-RViz/README.md

 Pose Selector: Select the Pose button, move the target to the goal location and then press and hold the action button to select the direction.

+Manipulate: The manipulate option allows you to control with InteractiveMarkers.
+When in this mode, you will see a crosshair in the center of the screen.
+Point it towards an interactive marker until it expands slightly.
+Now press the action button and the interactive marker will follow the motion of of the phone.
+Note: If you obscure the cameras, the localization may drift.
+Be sure to have safeties on the robot in case of drift.

 ## Debugging